 Colorful ceramics, clothing, and painted folk art fill the bright pink walls of this city center gift shop.
 You can find interesting, authentically Mexican souvenirs here.

 Carretera Km Address 10 Tulum Boca Paila, 77780 Tulum, QR

-This eco-friendly fashion label has a wide range of stylish menswear, including both casual and dress options in addition to their signature bohemian dresses, kaftans, and kimonos.
+This eco-friendly label has an excellent selection of both casual and formal menswear in addition to its wide variety of flowy bohemian dresses, kaftans, and kimonos.
 All materials are handcrafted in Mexico and combine traditional textiles with contemporary design.

 Mailing address: Carretera Tulum-Punta Allen, 77760 Tulum, QR

 These geometrical trend–and–natural element–jewelry pieces evoke a regal and pre-Columbian aesthetic, but they are anything but subtle or minimal.
 This store excels at silversmithing.

 Postal Code and Address: 77780 Tulum, QR, Calle 2 Oriente between Calle Cecilia and Calle 4 Oriente

 Here's a secret in the heart of the city: you can buy freshly roasted coffee beans and ground coffee straight from the roaster.
 Arabica beans grown without the use of pesticides or other chemicals in the Coatapec region of Veracruz.

 Tulum's best hotels, restaurants, and beach clubs can be found in the Beach Zone, which is divided into a northern and southern section by a major thoroughfare.
 Hotels and restaurants are concentrated on the south end of the beach, while the north end is quieter and closer to the ruins.
 Without being a guest or paying customer, this makes it a little more challenging to access the beach.